ukbendavies/PoshHive/README.md

   on a lookup of friendly device names (HIVE defaults).
 If yours don't match because you've renamed a device for example, then you have to resort to the Get-HiveNode method to resolve your device id's and pass those to the setters.
+- Enhancement to ColourLight to set various colour parameters and brightness.
+- Add control for HIVE Active Plugs.
+- Additional controls over the receiver.
+- Various other enhancements.
 - Bug fixes.

 ## Acknowledgements
 - HIVE Rest Api v6 documentation published by alertme